Teatro Mario Del Monaco: Teatro Mario Del Monaco

 The auditorium of the present theatre is horseshoe-shaped like its 1765 predecessor, the Teatro Onigo, and has a seating capacity of 700 arranged over the floor of the auditorium (platea), four tiers of boxes, and an upper gallery (loggione).
 It retains the facade of the 1765 building (with some modifications) and the internal decor by Federico Andreotti and Fausto Asteo from the theatre's rebuilding in 1869.
 The 2019/2020 season, the first under the management of the Teatro Stabile del Veneto, opened on 25 October 2019 with a production of Puccini's opera Madama Butterfly.
 The remaining operas of the season were Albinoni's La Statira, Strauss's Il pipistrello, Donizetti's Rita and Puccini's Gianni Schicchi.

+Starting from 2020, the Teatre hosted Jazz Concert which were part of the Jazz Festival called Treviso Suona Jazz Festival.
+Artists like Enrico Rava.
+Uri Caine and Fred Hersch played ad Teatro Mario del Monaco.

 World premieres

 Operas which had their world premieres at the theatre under its various names include: